trekimann/Feefo_assesment/app/src/main/java/feefo_assessment/ApiDesign/index.md

 }
 ```

----
-## 4. Restful API
-The [assumptions](#assumptions) are that the user is logged in to view and change the notes, following along with this I assume that there is a token being created and passed around for the user which can be used instead of putting any user details in the url, json body or data model.
 ### URLs
 Utilising the [verbs](#verbs) it should be possible to use a single URL to perform the retrieval, addition and deletion of a users notes.
 Something simple like:
 ```https://feefoo.notes.app/V{apiVersion}/notes```